OpenBookStore/openbookstore/README.md

 # Installation

-There are a couple system dependencies to install.

-On Debian: `apt install rlwrap sqlite3`

 ## Download a binary (WIP)

 Download the executable from https://gitlab.com/myopenbookstore/openbookstore/-/pipelines (download a build artifact with the button on the right).